 A. Principal Investigator Responsibilities

-1. The Principal Investigator shall submit the IRB application form and all necessary documents at least one week prior to the monthly IRB meeting.
+1. The PI shall submit the IRB application form and all necessary documents at least one week prior to the monthly IRB meeting.

-2. The Principal Investigator shall certify that all Investigators will comply with all Office of Human Research Protections (OHRP), FDA, and IRB rules and regulations in conducting the research.
+2. The PI shall certify that all Investigators will comply with all Office of Human Research Protections (OHRP), FDA, and IRB rules and regulations in conducting the research.

-3. The Principal Investigator shall see that all Investigators furnish to the IRB proof of compliance with the certificate of IRB training.
+3. The PI shall see that all Investigators furnish to the IRB proof of compliance with the certificate of IRB training.

 B. Information to be Provided to the IRB by the Investigator